Skip to content

 // ---------------------------------------------------------------------------------

-// this file is a file of SQL commands to be executed, one per line
+// this is a file of SQL commands to be executed one per line

-// if $log=1, then each execution of an SQL command is followed by a message indicating whether it succeeded or failed
+// if $suivi=1 then each execution of a SQL order is displayed as a success or failure

-// if $stop=1, the function stops at the first error encountered; otherwise, it executes all SQL commands
+// if $arrêt=1, the function stops on the 1st error encountered, otherwise it executes all sql commands

 if (!file_exists($SQL))

-// execute the SQL queries contained in $TEXT
+// execution of SQL queries contained in $TEXTE

 continue;